-On this day in 1965, civil rights activists began a 54-mile march from Selma to Montgomery in protest of the death of Jimmie Lee Jackson
+On this day in 1965, activists embarked on a march from Selma to Montgomery in response to the death of Jimmie Lee Jackson

 by